-- Municipalities and developers share the costs of sewer, water, sidewalks and other infrastructure. - Investigate opportunities to build private housing developments on donated town land. - Grant monies awarded to municipalities is invested into public-private partnerships to create affordable housing. - Create partnerships between senior housing facilities and healthcare and elder services to develop independent housing options for vulnerable populations. - Encourage community members to participate in HomeShare.
-Housing committees and/or local advocates should promote the concept of home sharing through education and outreach.72 - Support the work of nonprofit housing organizations to maintain and improve existing affordable housing options in your communities, including mobile home communities.
+- Municipalities and developers share the costs of sewer, water, sidewalks and other infrastructure. - Investigate opportunities to build private housing developments on donated town land. - Grant monies awarded to municipalities is invested into publicprivate partnerships to create affordable housing. - Create partnerships between senior housing facilities and healthcare and elder services to develop independent housing options for vulnerable populations. - Encourage community members to participate in Home Share.
+Housing committees and/or local advocates should promote the concept of home sharing through education and outreach.75

-Figure 37: Weathervane United
+Figure 36: Weathervane United